Smanas786/Golang---Fun-Heist-Program/README.md

 Looks like you've managed to make it part the guards.
 Good job, but remember, this is the first step.
 Is Heist on? true
 Vault is too hard to break, Back out, and run!
 Is Heist on? false

+# Output - Failure
+Looks like you've managed to make it part the guards.
+Good job, but remember, this is the first step.
+Is Heist on? true
+Grab and GO!
+Is Heist on? true
+Left the money bags inside vault
+Is Heist on? false